 TCM Herbs Help Prevent Miscarriage

-Researchers from the Obstetrics and Gynaecology Department of the University of Hong Kong have confirmed that herbs used in traditional Chinese Medicine can significantly reduce the risk of miscarriage among at-risk mothers.
+In a large review study, researchers from the Obstetrics and Gynaecology Department of the University of Hong Kong confirmed that herbs used in traditional Chinese Medicine can significantly reduce the risk of miscarriage among at-risk mothers.

 The researchers analyzed 44 controlled and randomized clinical trials that included 5,100 human subjects.
 The studies treated at-risk pregnant women with Chinese herbs after pregnancy gestation of 28 weeks or more.
 The research compared mothers treated with Western conventional treatments alone with those receiving a combination of Western conventional treatment together with Chinese herbal medicines.

-Those receiving herbal medicine treatments were 28% more likely to continue the pregnancy – and avoid miscarriage – than those receiving Western medical treatment only.
+Those receiving herbal medicine treatments were 28% more likely to continue the pregnancy – and avoid miscarriage – than those not receiving treatment.
+This was not radically different from those who improved with Western conventional treatments (not including side effects).
+However, when Western treatments were combined with Chinese herbal therapy the miscarriage rates were significantly less.

 The researchers concluded that, “a combination of Chinese herbal and Western medicines was more effective than Western medicines alone for treating threatened miscarriage.”